 With all these factors in mind, how is the cost of wisdom teeth removal calculated?

 The procedure is usually split into sections and may include one or more of the following:

 A cost for an initial examination and x-rays

-The hourly fee charged by your dentist.
-Costs derived from the complexity of the procedure — whether the extraction is carried out chairside or in a hospital setting.
-The cost of anaesthetic including local, general, or other forms of sedation for nervous or anxious patients.
-Whether a single or multiple tooth extractions are needed.
+The hourly fee is charged by your dentist.
+Costs are derived from the complexity of the procedure — whether the extraction is carried out chairside or in a hospital setting.
+The cost of anaesthetic, including local, general, or other forms of sedation for nervous or anxious patients and whether single or multiple tooth extractions are needed.

-As you can see, the good news is that by knowing this, it is possible to roughly calculate how much does wisdom teeth removal cost in any given case.
+The good news is that knowing this makes it possible to roughly calculate how much wisdom teeth removal costs in any given case.

-If your wisdom teeth extraction is carried out in a hospital setting, then it should be covered by your hospital policy.
-We would, however, strongly advise that you check out the small print on your policy first.
+If your wisdom teeth extraction is carried out in a hospital setting, it should be covered by your hospital policy.
+However, we strongly advise you to check out the small print on your policy first.

-Conversely, any wisdom teeth removals that are carried out chairside under the guidance of your dentist, are usually classed as major dental treatment.
-This may fall under the category of ‘general treatment extras’ on your policy.
-Once the dentist has given you a cost estimate, it’s worth checking the amount of cover you have with your insurance provider.
+Conversely, any wisdom teeth removals carried out chairside under the guidance of your dentist are usually classed as major dental treatment.
+This may fall under your policy’s ‘general treatment extras’ category.
+Once the dentist has given you a cost estimate, it’s worth checking the amount of coverage you have with your insurance provider.

 - Tooth decay and